liuziyuan/lang-side/readme.md

 ***
 ## Setup go workspace
->Default, the gvm have a global path, if you set the local path, the local path will be used first.
+>Default, the gvm have a global path, if you setted  local path, the local path will be used first.
-Please ensure that the vscode-go plug-in is installed on the global path
+Please ensure that the vscode-go extension is installed on the global path.

 ```
 mkdir your_go_workspace
 cd your_go_workspace